kturnal/SimpleSimulator/README.md

 # SimpleSimulator
-A simple simulation tool for math&physics equations using MVVM architecture.
+A simple simulation tool for math&physics equations using MVVM architecture using .NET and Avalonia.

 ## Disclaimer